article background

 How to use Afterpay to pay for groceries

-While supermarkets don’t yet offer Afterpay or Buy Now, Pay Later options, there’s a little-known hack that allows shoppers to buy a Coles or Woolworths gift card from the Afterpay app or website, and then redeem it at the checkout to split the cost of their grocery shop into four fortnightly installments.
+While you might not be able to buy your groceries directly through Afterpay, shoppers may be able to buy a Coles or Woolworths gift card from the Afterpay app or website to redeem at the checkout.
+This will split the cost of your grocery shop into four fortnightly installments.

-“It’s worth remembering that BNPL credit is a form of debt, so using these deferred payment options for essential items like groceries and food that are typically weekly or recurring expenses, could get some people in more debt,” she said.
+However, it’s worth remembering that buy now pay later (BNPL) credit is a form of debt, so using these deferred payment options for recurring expenses like groceries and food could put you in a risky financial situation.

-Coles and Woolworths currently do not provide any BNPL solution as a payment option.
+Coles and Woolworths currently do not provide any BNPL payment options.

-However, you can use PayPal Pay in 4 when buying gift cards through the supermarkets, but you won’t be able to use this service to pay for your groceries.
+However, you can use PayPal Pay in 4 when buying gift cards through the supermarkets, but you won’t be able to use this service to pay for your groceries directly.

 How do you get an Afterpay gift card?